 In the Methods section, the article adopts a qualitative research methodology with a phenomenological approach to investigate the spiritual aspects of Islamic architecture.
 This approach allows for a deep exploration of how Islamic architectural design is informed by spiritual experiences and philosophical meanings.
 The data collection process involves examining textual sources, religious scriptures, and visual analysis of architectural elements, using interpretative frameworks rooted in Islamic philosophy and spirituality.
 The Results section presents findings on the deep interconnections between Islamic architecture and Islamic teachings, discussing how architectural works reflect philosophical, spiritual, and mystical dimensions.
-The discussion extends to the epistemological integration of design and religious values, highlighting the ontological view of architecture is a medium through which humans design their lives according to Islamic principles.
+The discussion extends to the epistemological integration of design and religious values, highlighting the ontological view of architecture as a reflection of sunatullah (natural laws of God) and the axiological aspect where architecture is a medium through which humans design their lives according to Islamic principles.
 Finally, the Discussion examines the broader cultural implications of Islamic architecture, its evolving role in bridging civilizations, and its relevance in contemporary and future settings.
 The article concludes by summarizing key findings and suggesting future research avenues for a more profound understanding of Islamic architectural heritage and its spiritual dimensions.